 Dr. Katip is an energetic, participatory leader and effective motivator.
 With experience in nearly all areas of college administration, Katip’s career demonstrates intricate knowledge and know-how throughout the realm of higher education.
 Katip is a change agent.
 His four decades of work in student retention research and practice – including a doctoral dissertation – combined with his background in innovative academic program development, oversight and review, has led to strong results as president of Grace College.
-Since his induction, undergraduate four-year graduation rates have climbed to more than 67% with nearly one-third of Grace students graduating in three years.
+Since his induction, undergraduate four-year graduation rates have climbed as high as 67% with more than one-quarter of Grace students graduating in three years.
 Enrollment has increased significantly during Katip’s administration, with a record 2,333 students in the 2016-17 school year.

 During Katip’s time at Grace, three new dorms have been built to accommodate the growing student population; a new soccer stadium, softball field and a first-ever track and field complex at Grace College have been constructed; and the new Dr. Dane A. Miller Science Complex opened in fall of 2018.
 Since 2017, new academic programs in agribusiness, digital marketing and worship arts have been developed.
 With a focus on STEM, new bachelor’s degree programs in mechanical engineering, chemistry and nursing (in partnership with Bethel College) have begun.
 A ministry training center in Akron, Ohio, opened in 2017, and Grace Seminary launched Deploy in 2018 – a modern, competency-based theological education model.

 Katip’s passion for affordability – making high-quality, Christian higher education available to as many students as possible – fueled the development of Measure of Grace.
-This initiative includes the option of a three-year bachelor’s degree in nearly all of the college’s more than 70 majors and a blended four-year bachelor’s and master’s degree program.
+This initiative includes a three-year bachelor’s degree program in more than 70 Grace majors, as well as a blended four-year bachelor’s and master’s degree program.
 Tuition is never higher than a student’s first year of enrollment and Grace provides free textbook rentals – up to a $4,800 savings alone.